 . places a legal requirement for high speed broadband to be provided to anyone requesting it, subject to a cost threshold (in the same way the universal service right to a landline telephone works)

 We are now lucky enough to have 2 excellent mobile food services that call at the Recreation Grouncd car park.
-The 'Pizza Oven' stops by on Wednesdays between 17-2000 and now 'Nomad's Fish and Chips' calls on Fridays 17-2000.
+The 'Pizza Oven' stops by on Wednesdays between 17-2000.
+'Nomad's Fish and Chips' plan to be calling again on Fridays 17-2000 from the Autumn.
 Both recommended from personal experience!
-PLEASE NOTE: BOTH THESE ARE WITH US ON A TRIAL BASIS.
+PLEASE NOTE: BOTH THESE ARE HERE ON A TRIAL BASIS.
 If you want to keep these great facilities, USE THEM!

 NB From 2017 there will only be one film showing, at 7.30pm.